 In today’s rapidly evolving digital landscape, enterprises seek innovative solutions that streamline data modeling and development processes while ensuring maximum efficiency and scalability.

 Enter SAP Core Data Services (CDS) — a game-changing technology that revolutionizes how businesses structure, access, consume, exchange, and store their data.

-By bridging the gap between application development and database design, SAP CDS empowers organizations to craft sophisticated, flexible, and future-proof data models.
+By bridging the gap between application development and database design, SAP CDS empowers organizations to craft sophisticated, flexible, and future-proof information models.

-This article will take you through an in-depth overview of core data services, including both ABAP CDS views and HANA CDS views, and provide a few examples of virtual data models in SAP, as well as help you understand where our team of SAP consultants can fit in your organization.
+This article will take you through an in-depth overview of CDS, including both ABAP Core Data Services views and SAP HANA CDS views, and provide a few examples of virtual data models in SAP, as well as help you understand where our team of SAP consultants can fit in your organization.

 Read on to learn more!

 SAP CDS, or Core Data Services, offers a well-defined data modeling infrastructure designed to help users leverage SAP HANA’s in-memory database more efficiently, define data models on the database server instead of the application server, and improve overall performance across their SAP landscape.

 With Core Data Services in SAP, users are enabled to cut down on the time needed to execute their SAP applications by accessing data quickly and easily, regardless of the location or complexity of each individual data source.

 SAP CDS also offers capabilities beyond those of traditional data modeling tools, making it easier for users to leverage conceptual modeling, extensions, relationship definitions, and other built-in tools to improve the way their data models are defined and consumed across the entire organization.